Professor in the Department of History

 The relationships between gender, sexuality, and colonialism have intrigued me since I began my first book on Maya sexuality.
 I recently completed a study on the interaction of writing and sexual representation in sixteenth and seventeenth-century Nahua societies--The Flower and the Scorpion: Sexuality and Ritual in Early Nahua Culture (Durham: Duke University Press, 2011); I am currently co-editing with Neil Whitehead a volume on “ethnopornography,” the relationship between the colonial and ethnographic gaze and sexuality throughout the world; and engaging in research on the position of the hyper-masculinized Aztec warrior in early modern literature from Europe and the Americas.
 I have moved from studying sexual desires in indigenous communities to examining the early modern cultural processes that created global concepts of modern sexuality, gender, masculinity, and femininity.

-Sigal, P. "The Origins of Mexican Catholicism: Nahua Rituals and Christian Sacraments in Sixteenth-Century Mexico."
-COLONIAL LATIN AMERICAN REVIEW 16.
-1 (2007): 127-129.
+Sigal, Pete.
+“The Origins of Mexican Catholicism: Nahua Rituals and Christian Sacraments in Sixteenth-Century Mexico.”
+Colonial Latin American Review, vol. 16, no. 1, 2007, pp. 127–29.

 Sigal, P. “Review of The Famous 41: Sexuality and Social Control in Mexico, c.
 1901. by Robert McKee Irwin, Eward J. McCaughan, and Michaelle Rocio Nasser, eds.
 (New York: Palgrave Macmillan, 2003).”
-American Historical Review 109 (2004).
-(Review)
+American Historical Review, vol. 109, 2004.

-Sigal, P. “Gender, male homosexuality, and power in colonial Yucatan."
-LATIN AMERICAN PERSPECTIVES 29.
-2 (March 2002): 24–40.
+Sigal, P. “Gender, male homosexuality, and power in colonial Yucatán.”
+Latin American Perspectives, vol. 29, no. 2, Jan.
+2002, pp. 24–40.
+Scopus, doi:10.1177/0094582X0202900202.
 Full Text Open Access Copy